grafana/loki/docs/sources/clients/promtail/stages/multiline.md

 </configuration>
 ```

-There is nothing special for a [Logback](http://logback.qos.ch/) configurations except for `&ZeroWidthSpace;` at the beginning of each log line.
+There is nothing special for a [Logback](http://logback.qos.ch/) configuration except for `&ZeroWidthSpace;` at the beginning of each log line.
 This is the HTML-code for the [Zero-width space](https://en.wikipedia.org/wiki/Zero-width_space) character.
 It makes identifying first lines much simpler and is not visible.
 Thus it will not change the view of the log.
-The new first line matching regular expression is then `\x{200B}\[`. `200B` is the Uncode code point for the zero-width space character.
+The new first line matching regular expression is then `\x{200B}\[`. `200B` is the Unicode code point for the zero-width space character.

 ```yaml
 multiline: